josevazf/42-Born2BeRoot/README.md

  It will ask the following:

-- `Switch to unix_socket autentication? → N`
+- Switch to unix_socket autentication? → N
-- Change the root password? → N`
+- Change the root password? → N
-- Remove anonymous users? → Y`
+- Remove anonymous users? → Y
-- Disallow root login remotely? → Y`
+- Disallow root login remotely? → Y
-- Remove test database and acces to it? → Y`
+- Remove test database and acces to it? → Y
-- Reaload privilege tables now? → Y`
+- Reaload privilege tables now? → Y

 `sudo systemctl restart mariadb`

-`sudo mariadb` - enter mariadb console
+`sudo mariadb` - enter *MariaDB* console

 Run the following commands to create a new database and user, change *user*, *database* and *password* :